Genentech/Isosceles_Paper/README.md

 # Isosceles paper

-Isosceles paper scripts and data analysis repository to reproduce data/analysis/plots from the paper.
-This repo has two parts:
+This repository contains scripts and data analysis for the Isosceles paper, enabling the replication of data, analyses, and plots featured in the paper.
+The repository is divided into two main sections:

 ## Section #1.
 Analysis of Quantifications

-Here, you can download singularity images and the output of each benchmark program.
-With these you can run our scripts in `reports` to reproduce the figures/plots in the paper.
-Each directory has a script to first download the results from running all programs on the that benchmark, which can be run using the commands described below.
-The exact commands used to generate the data are described in Section #2, but you can find a brief summary in the [Benchmark_commands.md](Benchmark_commands.md) document.
+In this section, you can access singularity images and benchmark program outputs required to run our scripts in the 'reports' folder, reproducing the figures and plots presented in the paper.
+Each directory includes a script to download the results from running all programs on the corresponding benchmark.
+You can execute these scripts using the provided commands below.
+For more details on the exact commands used to generate the data, please refer to Section #2 or check the brief summary in the [Benchmark_commands.md](Benchmark_commands.md) document.

 Download and prepare the Singularity images:
 ```bash